7 Healthy Habits Of A Remote Software Developer

 I hope that you can make yourself better by using some of these habits, but keep in mind that we as humans are constantly improving and making ourselves better.
 Always be open to new experiences and try them out, this way you could choose what suits you better and what doesn’t.

-Do you wanna know more how do we do this at Trio?
+Do you wanna know more about how do we do this at Trio?